plerpsandplerps/AnnouncerBot/README.md

 Everybody starts with 10,000 hp and 10 Seed Coins (SC) (+ any previous bounties earned) in the Crossroads location!

+## Poison
+- A 7 day poison timer starts and the poison damage is set to 650 when the bot launches.
+- Whenever the poison timer ends, the poison damage increases by 100 and every player is damaged by the poison.
+- Then the poison timer restarts with 10% less time.

+## Rage
+- Whenever you take an action, you heal equal to your rage*420.
+Then you lose one rage.

 ## Actions
 - Actions are what players do!
 - To get started take the /join action!